 Much of the Klewan collection is passing step-by-step to the Albertina as a donation.

 View Picasso, Chagall and others from July 2nd to October 17th, 2021.
 A normal entrance ticket gets you into the museum with all its staterooms and exhibitions.
 Alternatively, something like the Vienna Pass sightseeing pass includes one-time free entry.

-If you’re dropping by in the second half of those dates, then the Albertina has another photographic treat for you: the American Photography exhibition that starts on August 24th.
+If you’re dropping by in the second half of those dates, then the Albertina has another photographic treat for you: the American Photography exhibition.